-With this very good western, director Sergio Leone completed his "Dollars" trilogy and achieved a great success, getting praised for managing to actually make art out of a cheap so called 'Spaghetti western': "The Good, the Bad and the Ugly" went on to become a legend that is even mentioned today, Clint Eastwood is very good in his role while the direction is powerful and absorbing, though cold.
-The heavily ambitious "Good" lasts for almost 3 hours and it's interesting to see how Leone used a lot of neat tricks to enrich it, like the titles in the exposition placed for every of the three title protagonists: "Good" for Eastwood, "Bad" for Wallach and "Ugly" for Cleef, or the gigantic camera close ups of their faces which already started to establish themselves as the director's trademark: they can be the best appreciated in cinemas, not on small TV sets, because the viewer is in awe and feels insignificant when he or she watches a head 10 times bigger than a normal human on the big screen.
-The theme of greed and the construction are tight, but still some of the protagonists seem antipathetic and some torture and depiction of violence irritating.
-Even though not for everyone's taste, Leone's highlight is a quality film with cynical humor ("When you can shoot, shoot.
-Don't talk", says Tuco to a babbling rival after he just shot him).
+With this very good western, director Sergio Leone completed his "Dollars" trilogy and achieved a great success, getting praised for managing to actually make art out of pulp, the so called 'Spaghetti western': "The Good, the Bad and the Ugly" went on to become a legend that is even mentioned today, Clint Eastwood became a star and patron of cynical good guys, while the direction is powerful and absorbing, filled with black humor (the way Tuco enters a gun store and shoots at three targets: two tops fall off, but then Tuco jumps at the ground and the last top of the cardboard falls as well), though cold.
+The heavily ambitious "Good" lasts for almost 3 hours and it is interesting to see how Leone used a lot of neat tricks to enrich it, like the titles in the exposition placed for every of the three title protagonists: "Good" for Eastwood, "Bad" for Wallach and "Ugly" for Cleef, or the gigantic camera close ups of their faces which already started to establish themselves as the director's trademark: they can be the best appreciated in cinemas, not on small TV sets, because the viewer is in awe and feels insignificant when he or she watches a head 10 times bigger than a normal human on the big screen.
+The theme of greed and its structure are tight, but still some of the protagonists seem antipathetic, a few deus ex machina moments are obvious, whereas some torture and depiction of violence irritating.
+Also, the civil war battle sequence slows the movie down in the last third.
+A slow burning and hypnotic exercise of the western genre, which works as a cynical dismantling of some of its American cliches: instead of showing idealistic heroes, "The Good, The Bad and the Ugly" depicts antiheroes, showing the Wild West as it was, namely full of vile, selfish people who are hardcore capitalists, thinking only of gaining money, even through theft and swindle.
+Not for everyone's taste, Leone's highlight is nonetheless a quality film with cynical humor ("When you can shoot, shoot.
+Don't talk!", says Tuco to a babbling rival whom he just shot from a bathtub).